Introduction and Overview

-This Order Execution Policy provides Customers with the information they need in order to understand how Third Platform Services Limited (“TPS”) will seek to obtain the best possible results (“Best Execution”) when executing orders on their behalf in accordance with the Financial Conduct Authority’s (“FCA”) Conduct of Business rules.
+This Order Execution Policy provides Customers with the information they need in order to understand how Third Platform Services Limited (“TPS”) will seek to obtain the best possible results (“Best Execution”) when orders are executed on their behalf in accordance with the Financial Conduct Authority’s (“FCA”) Conduct of Business Sourcebook (COBS) rules.

 For the purposes of this policy, TPS’ Customers are categorised as Professional Clients, who may themselves be acting on behalf of clients they have categorised as Retail Clients.
 TPS has no direct Best Execution obligation to such retail clients as that responsibility resides with its Customers.
 However, through TPS’ commitment to obtaining Best Execution for its Customers, the underlying retail clients of such Customers also benefit under this policy.